KnightDIRT/Burger-Stack-Game-Algorithm-Mini-Project/README.md

-# Burger Stack Game Algorithm Mini Project
+## Burger Stack Game Algorithm Mini Project

+# How to Run?
-You can try running this project and edit it in Unity as an Unity 3D URP version 2022.3.0f1
+You can try running this project and edit it as an Unity 3D URP project in Unity version 2022.3.0f1

+# How to View Code?
+All codes utilized are stored in Assets/Scripts/